kaieberl/kanji-explainer/Readme.md

 ## API Keys

-The script uses OpenAI's GPT API to generate an example use cases for the kanji, and the Google Cloud Text-to-Speech API to speak it.
+The script uses OpenAI's GPT API to generate example use cases for the kanji, and the Google Cloud Text-to-Speech API to speak it.
 To use the script, you need to have an OpenAI API key and a Google Cloud API key.
 The OpenAI key should be stored in a file called `openai_api_key.txt` in the same directory as the main.py file.
 It can be generated [here](https://platform.openai.com/account/api-keys) and costs 0.003$ / 1000 Tokens for gpt-3.5-turbo-16k, and 0.06$ for gpt-4.